Henry Howard, 4th Earl of Carlisle

 Henry Howard, 4th Earl of Carlisle KG (14 August 1694 – 3 September 1758), styled Viscount Morpeth until 1738 was a British Whig politician who sat in the House of Commons from 1715 to 1738 when he succeeded to the Peerage as Earl of Carlisle.

+Early life

 Carlisle was the third but eldest surviving son of Charles Howard, 3rd Earl of Carlisle, and his wife Lady Anne, daughter of Arthur Capell, 1st Earl of Essex.
 He was educated at Eton and Trinity College, Cambridge.

+Political career

 Carlisle was elected Member of Parliament for Morpeth in 1715, a seat he held until 1738 when he succeeded his father in the earldom and entered the House of Lords.
 In 1756, he was made a Knight of the Garter.
 He continued building Castle Howard commenced by his father to the designs of his brother-in-law, Sir Thomas Robinson.

+Marriages and issue

 Lord Carlisle married firstly Lady Frances, daughter of Charles Spencer, 3rd Earl of Sunderland, in 1717.
 Lady Frances died in 1742.
 He had three sons and two daughters by his first marriage: